xinwenfu/VChat_TRUN_ROP/README.md

 * [SEHOP](https://github.com/DaintyJet/VChat_SEH): This is a protection for the Structured Exception Handing mechanism in Windows.
 It validates the integrity of the SEH chain during a runtime check.
 * [Control Flow Guard (CFG)](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that indirect calls or jumps are preformed to locations contained in a table generated at compile time.
 Examples of indirect calls or jumps include function pointers being used to call a function, or if you are using `C++` virtual functions would be considered indirect calls as you index a table of function pointers.
 * [Heap Integrity Validation](https://github.com/DaintyJet/VChat_Heap_Defense): This mitigation verifies the integrity of a heap when operations are preformed on the heap itself, such as allocations or frees of heap objects.
-* [Control Flow Guard](https://github.com/DaintyJet/VChat_CFG): This mitigation verifies that the target of an indirect jump or call is a member of a whitelist generated at compile time.
 ### Individual Defenses: VChat Exploit
 |Mitigation Level|Defense: Buffer Security Check (GS)|Defense: Data Execution Prevention (DEP)|Defense: Address Space Layout Randomization (ASLR) |Defense: SafeSEH| Defense: SEHOP | Defense: Heap Integrity Validation| Defense: Control Flow Guard (CFG)|
 |-|-|-|-|-|-|-|-|